 FOR A COMPLETE LIST OF ALL MY HOW-TO TIPS, Click here.

-NEW RECIPE!
 Chicken breast simmered in marinara sauce turns out so tender you can cut it with a fork.
 This easy recipe takes less than 10 minutes of prep and the chicken cooks in the sauce unattended while you cook the pasta and make a salad.
 You do have a salad every day, right?

 This recipe started because I wanted to try making chicken cacciatore but after chopping peppers and mushrooms and using chicken thighs, I found there was too much fat and not a lot of big flavor.
 So I tried simplifying it and came up with a lean and low fat version and now it’s just chicken with spaghetti, but with a lot of flavor but not a lot of work.
 It’s the simple, easy recipes that I always wind up making again.